 Men who abuse women NEED long term counseling, and then they have to want and admit that they were wrong and that they need help.
 If they have no desire to do this, you are wasting your time trying to be whatever they want you to be.
 You could turn yourself into a pretzel and your husband would STILL find something wrong with you.
 You could "do or not do," "say or not say," "be or not be" everything that he says you should do, say, or be, and he would STILL find something wrong with you.

 And the reason is simple.
-HE is the one with the PROBLEM not YOU!!!!!!!
-And his problems with women, and anger, and control happened LONG before you ever met him.
+HE is the one with the PROBLEM not YOU!
+His problems with women, and anger, and control happened LONG before you ever met him.
 They happened in his childhood, and are due to his relationship with his parents.
 Either his father abused him or his mother, or his mother abused him, or he saw his father abuse his mother, or some other significant person in his childhood abused him, and YOU are now the "target" for his anger that is now showing up years later.
 He has this hate/love relationship with women.
 With ANY woman, not just you.
 No matter what he tells you, he would treat ANY woman he was married to, or in a relationship with the same way that he treats you.

-Everything is NOT your fault !!!!!
+Everything is NOT your fault !
+Regardless of what he tells you.

 I am sure he has told you that EVERYTHING is your fault.
 That if you would just do, this, or do that, then he would be fine.
 I bet he has even said that you CAUSE him to treat you bad, or to hit you, or to verbally and mentally abuse you.
 This is NOT TRUE and you know it, deep down inside.
 But you see, he needs to find SOMETHING, ANYTHING wrong with you, so that he does not have to look at himself.
 He passes the blame for the violence on to you.
 He is never at fault for anything, YOU are, according to him.
 This is a bunch of HOGWASH.
 It is called "crazy making" and it can drive you insane.